Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: Two smooth classes

 \subsection{Groups with no algebraicity}

-A countable structure $M$ has \emph{no algebraicity} if $\acl(A) = A$ for each $A \sub M$. \begin{definition} $G$ has \emph{no algebraicity} if the action of $G_{(S)}$ on $\omega$ has no finite $1$-orbits, for each finite set $S \subseteq \omega$.
-Equivalently, the structure $M_G$ has no algebraicity. \end{definition} Note that being in this class depends on $G$ as a permutation group.
-Recall from~\ref{df: MG} that $M_G$ denotes the canonical structure $M$ such that $\Aut(M)= G$, and that the operation $G \mapsto M_G$ is Borel \cite[Secton 1.3]{coarse}.
+Let $G\le \Sym(\omega)$ be oligomorphic.
+Recall from~\ref{df: MG} that $M_G$ denotes the canonical structure $M$ such that $\Aut(M)= G$.
+A countable structure $M$ has \emph{no algebraicity} if $\acl(A) = A$ for each $A \sub M$. \begin{definition} $G$ has \emph{no algebraicity} if for each finite set $S \subseteq \omega$, the action of $G_{(S)}$ on $\omega$ has no finite $1$-orbits on $\omega \setminus S$.
+Equivalently, the structure $M_G$ has no algebraicity. \end{definition} Note that this property depends on $G$ as a permutation group.
 It is clearly a Borel property of structures with domain $\omega$ to have no algebraicity.
-So the class of groups with no algebraicity is Borel.
+Since the operation $G \mapsto M_G$ is Borel~\cite[Secton 1.3]{coarse}, the class of groups with no algebraicity is Borel.

 In the following, let $N$ be the substructure of $M^{\mrm{eq}}$ with domain a sort $S= D/E$.
 We say that $N$ is \emph{dense} in $M^{\mrm{eq}}$ if for every $b \in \mrm{M}^{\mrm{eq}} $ there is a finite subset $A \subseteq N$ such that $b$ is definable from $A$ in $M^{\mrm{eq}}$.
-(This property is called ``regular" in \cite{rubin}.
+(This property is called ``regular" in \cite{rubin}.)
 Note that $\Aut(M)$ acts naturally on $N$.

 \begin{fact}[{by \cite[Lemma~2.10]{rubin}}] Suppose that $(\mrm{Aut}(M), N)$ is faithful, and closed.
 Then $N$ is a dense substructure of $M^{\mrm{eq}}$. \end{fact}